-There could not have been a more powerful wake up call, than the emotions that ran through me as I watched my beautiful brother, along with seven other strong men, lift my fathers coffin onto his shoulders and carry him into the church that we spent so many Sundays in as children.
+There could not have been a more powerful wake up call, than the emotions that ran through me as I watched my beautiful brother, along with seven other strong men, lift my fathers coffin onto his shoulders and carry him into the church that day.
+The same church that we spent endless Sundays in as children.
 Nothing more real.
 Or raw.

 But it was too late.

 Don’t wait.
 Not when something is so very important to you.
 Embrace each moment, in whatever small way you can.
 Take risks that are in line with the yearnings of your heart.
-Visit that places you’ve always wanted to see.
 Tell people you love them.
 Appreciate the little things.
 All of them.

 This blog post is dedicated to my Dad